Michael Hennessey

 Michael Hennessey (born c.
-1948) was the longest serving Sheriff in the history of San Francisco and was the longest tenured Sheriff in the State of California.
-Hennessey was elected in a run-off election in December 1979 and had been reelected in seven subsequent elections.
+1948) is an American attorney and former Sheriff of San Francisco.
+Hennessey was elected in a run-off election in December 1979 and served until 2012, becoming the longest serving Sheriff in the history of San Francisco and was the longest tenured Sheriff in the State of California.

 By the end of his final term (January 2012), he had served as San Francisco's Sheriff for 32 years and had received more than one million votes as Sheriff.
 No other San Francisco Sheriff has served for more than sixteen years.

 On February 18, 2011, he announced he would not run for a ninth term of office.

 His tenure was notable for the development of prisoner education and rehabilitation programs, by construction of three major jail facilities and by expansion of powers of the Office of Sheriff.

 Early life

 Hennessey grew up in Manilla, Iowa, a town of 900 people in western Iowa.
-Hennessey graduated with a degree in History from St. John's University (Collegeville, Minnesota) in 1970 and then moved to San Francisco to attend law school.
+Hennessey graduated with a degree in history from St. John's University (Collegeville, Minnesota) in 1970 and then moved to San Francisco to attend law school.
 He graduated with Honors from the University of San Francisco School of Law in 1973, where he helped found the school rugby team and served as an editor of the Law Review.

 Following graduation from law school, Hennessey took a temporary job in the San Francisco Sheriff's Department as Legal Counsel to Sheriff Richard Hongisto (December 1973 – June 1974) and then joined the newly created University Year for Action (UYA) program providing a variety of social services to prisoners in the San Francisco county jail.
 UYA was a Volunteers In Service to America program (VISTA), a domestic version of the Peace Corp.
 In this capacity, he created a legal services program for county jail inmates.
 After a year as a UYA participant, Hennessey attracted the support of the San Francisco Bar Association, who served as his sponsor for the next several years.